casuanoob/qmk_firmware/keyboards/bastardkb/charybdis/3x5/keymaps/delay/README.md

-# My keyboard layout for the [Charybdis Nano](https://bastardkb.com/charybdis-nano/)
+# My keyboard layout for the [Charybdis Nano](https://bastardkb.com/skeletyl/)

-This keymap reuses the "split36" layout defined in [`users/delay`](../../../../../users/delay/README.md).
+This keymap reuses the "lite" layout defined in [`users/delay`](../../../../../users/delay/README.md).